paul-wolf/djaq/README.md

 Results vs Model Instances
 --------------------------

 The Djaq generator `.objs()` returns a `DQResult` class instance.
 Djaq produces 'results' in contrast to model instances.
 Depending on what methods you use on QuerySets you may get Django Model instances or a list or a dict, etc. Djaq never returns a model instance.
 But you can easily get a model instance via the DQResult.

 ## Limitations

+There is an upper limit to the complexity of queries you can achieve with Djaq.
+Mostly, the generated SQL has a series of joins, by default LEFT joins linking the related models.
+It can probably satisfy a large number of use cases.
+But inevitably there may be backend business rules that require a heavyweight REST framework like DRF or GraphQL.

 ##Sample Project

 If you want to use Djaq right away in your own test project and you feel confident, crack on.
 In that case skip the following instructions for using the sample Bookshop project.
-If you want to try this, clone the django repo:
+Or, if you want to try the sample project, clone the django repo:

     git clone git@github.com:paul-wolf/djaq.git
     cd djaq/bookshop